hyperspy/hyperspy/doc/user_guide/io.rst

     <Image, title: SE, dimensions: (|100, 75)>,
     <EDSSEMSpectrum, title: EDX, dimensions: (100, 75|1394)>]

-1394 energy channel range is the result of automatic creation of array min shape so no information would be cropped out.
-However if we would wan't to stack few slices this can couse a problem. with using cutoff_at_kV kwarg we can force all loaded arrays to have same energy shape:
+1394 energy channel range is the result of automatic shape minimalisation making lesser memory usage while preserving all data.
+However in conjunction with stacking, this can cause a problem.
+With using cutoff_at_kV kwarg we can force all loaded arrays to have same energy range:

 .. code-block:: python

     >>> hs.load("sample80kv.bcf", cutoff_at_kV=80)
     [<Image, title: BSE, dimensions: (|100, 75)>,
     <Image, title: SE, dimensions: (|100, 75)>,
     <EDSSEMSpectrum, title: EDX, dimensions: (100, 75|4096)>]